plone/bobtemplates.plone/docs/templates/addon/svelte_app/index.rst

     <p>Some more static content of the Plone page.</p>

-The code above, us to add some settings to TinyMCE.
+The code above needs us to add some settings to TinyMCE.

 .. figure:: tinymce-advanced-settings.png
    :alt: TinyMCe custom-elment to allow our svelte-card to have content